 A liquid option to invest in smaller companies: Perritt Capital Management’s MicroCap Opportunities Fund managers buy companies and management teams based on strong conviction and invest in them for the long haul.
 As a result, similar to venture capital and private equity, the potential for gains can be great.
 It is possible for the top performing stocks in a micro- or small-cap portfolio to double or even triple in value in a single year.
-In 2017, the Perritt MicroCap Opportunities Fund top performing stock was up 287% in value, and 8 gained more than 50%.
+In 2018, the Perritt MicroCap Opportunities Fund top performing stock was up 36% in value.
 The downside on single micro-cap stocks can be just as significant, however a disciplined selling process can help mitigate the effect one poor investment has on an entire portfolio.
 Micro-cap funds like the Perritt MicroCap Opportunities Fund and the Perritt Ultra MicroCap Fund also have daily liquidity, unlike private equity funds which may lock up capital for months or years.

 Discovering Growth Potential: The small and micro-cap universe is vast, comprised of thousands of companies, many of them too small to be followed by Wall Street analysts.
 As a result, there are far more unrecognized opportunities in this part of the market — and potential to reap the benefit once other investors start to understand the value of these uncovered companies.

 Portfolio strategies for adding small- and micro-caps